tailtq/tailtq.github.io/_posts/2023-03-19-asynchronous-programming.md

 ![Untitled](/assets/img/2023-03-19/asyncio-header.png)

-It’s been such a long time since when I wrote my last post.
-To be honest, I have been quite lazy from the Tet holiday up until now, with no motivation to get personal tasks done.
-I’m still in my head a lot 😂.
+It has been a long time since I wrote my last post.
+To be honest, I have been quite lazy since Tet holiday and lacked the motivation to complete personal tasks.
+I'm still in my own head a lot 😂.

-Fortunately, I’ve made up my mind to continue learning and sharing, and the topic today is **Asynchronous Programming in Python**.
-This topic was really popular at the time NodeJS was released and many languages have tried to apply this feature.
-This is also one of the foremost concepts in server-side development that our engineers need to understand.
+Fortunately, I have made up my mind to continue learning and sharing, and the topic today is **Asynchronous Programming in Python**.
+This topic became popular with the release of NodeJS and many languages have tried to apply this feature.
+It is also one of the foremost concepts in server-side development that our engineers need to understand.

-So please enjoy and provide feedback *(to my email)* if there is any mistake in the post, thanks.
+Please enjoy and provide feedback *(to my email)* if there are any mistakes in the post, thanks.

 ## Asynchronous Programming

-Before tackling this concept, we should at least have a solid understanding of synchronous programming. **Synchronous programming** is the traditional way in which instructions are executed — from top to bottom — and each instruction must be done before running the next.
+Before tackling this concept, we should have a solid understanding of synchronous programming. **Synchronous programming** is the traditional way in which instructions are executed, from top to bottom, and each instruction must be done before running the next.

-For example, we are building a crawler and it needs to crawl from 3 sites, so we need to execute 3 request calls sequentially like the code below:
+For example, if we are building a crawler and it needs to crawl 3 sites, we need to execute 3 request calls sequentially like the code below:

 ```python
 import requests